Product Identity Enables Subscription and Service Models

 Who Is Doing This Well

-HP Instant Ink is the most consumer-visible example.
-HP sells printers at aggressive price points, sometimes at a loss, because the real business is the ink subscription.
-HP reported in its 2023 Annual Report that Instant Ink subscribers have a significantly higher lifetime value and lower churn rate than transactional ink buyers — a direct validation of the product-identity-as-business-model thesis.
-The printer monitors cartridge levels via a persistent network connection, triggers automatic shipments, and bills monthly based on page volume.
-The model only works because HP knows exactly which printer is in your home, what ink it uses, and how fast you consume it.
-Product identity at the unit level is the entire foundation.
+HP Instant Ink sells printers at aggressive price points, sometimes at a loss, because the actual business is the ink subscription.
+The printer monitors cartridge levels via a persistent network connection, triggers automatic shipments, and bills monthly by page volume.
+HP's 2023 Annual Report noted Instant Ink subscribers carry significantly higher LTV and lower churn than transactional buyers.
+The entire model depends on unit-level product identity: HP must know which printer is in which home, which ink it uses, and its consumption rate.

 How to Start: Consumables First, Then Expand

 Step 1: Identify the consumable.
-Almost every durable product has one — filters, blades, cartridges, belts, batteries, pads.
-This is your entry point.
-The consumable is what creates the recurring purchase occasion; your job is to replace the ad hoc purchase with a predictable subscription.
+Almost every durable product has one — filters, blades, cartridges, belts, batteries.
+This creates the recurring purchase occasion; the goal is to replace ad hoc buying with a predictable subscription.

 Step 2: Establish product identity at registration.
-When a customer buys and registers their product, capture the serial number, model, purchase date, and customer contact.
-This is the moment to bind the product to the owner in your system.
-QR scans at unboxing are the lowest-friction method — no app required, no separate registration flow.
+Capture serial number, model, purchase date, and owner contact at unboxing.
+QR scans at unboxing provide the lowest-friction method — no app, no separate registration flow required.

 Step 4: Instrument and learn.
-With product identity established, you can start collecting usage signals — scan events, support interactions, service requests.
-These signals tell you whether your consumable interval is calibrated correctly, which customers are at risk of churning, and where your next service revenue opportunity lies.
-Product scans surface revenue signals that a traditional post-sale model will never see.
+Scan events, support interactions, and service requests reveal whether consumable intervals are correctly calibrated and which customers are at churn risk.
+Product scans surface revenue signals that a post-sale-blind model never sees.

 Frequently Asked Questions